-There is no single or simple answer to improving outcomes for all Children in Care, and authorities need thorough knowledge of the characteristics of their care populations, and a range of appropriate strategies.
-The aim should be to ensure concern for Children in Care becomes fully and permanently embedded in the culture of children's services, as there are few other specific issues of higher moral order for local authorities than caring for the children and young people for which they have a degree of parental responsibility.
+There is no single or simple answer to improving outcomes for all Children in Care, and there is a need for thorough knowledge of the characteristics of the care population, and a range of appropriate strategies.
+The aim should be to ensure concern for Children in Care becomes fully and permanently embedded in the culture of children's services.
+There are few other specific issues of higher moral order for the local authority than caring for the children and young people for which Derby has a degree of parental responsibility.

 Even where Children in Care are prioritised at a strategic level, the relatively slow progress in delivering improved outcomes partly reflects the complexity of Corporate Parenting.
 The individual child needs to be able to rely on a small group of people, including, preferably, one key individual, who will champion their interests.
-But there is a potentially large group of people who have a responsibility, direct or indirect, for the welfare and progress of a particular child or for those in care generally.
+But there is a large group of people in various agencies and organisations who have a responsibility, direct or indirect, for the welfare and progress of a particular child or for those in care generally.
 These needs are not easy to combine.
-The

-Corporate Parenting role is not straightforward - looking after children is never easy, and looking after other people's children is even more challenging.
+The Corporate Parenting role is not straightforward - looking after children is never easy, and looking after other people's children is even more challenging.